Ed Elisian

 In June 1958, Elisian collided with Jim Davis in a Sprint car race at New Bremen Speedway in Auglaize County, Ohio.
 After Davis had run over one of the wheels of Elisian's spinning car when trying to pass him at the south turn, both cars flipped over and slid down the track.
 Elisian sustained minor injuries, but Davis, who suffered a skull fracture and chest injuries, died at Memorial Hospital in St. Marys, Ohio.
 While absolved of blame in the incident, Elisian's unpopularity with drivers deepened.

 In September 1958, Elisian was suspended for being charged with passing fraudulent checks among other things, but reinstated as of end of May 1959.

-In August 1959, Elisian entered the USAC Indy car 200 mi race at the "Milwaukee Mile," known in those days as Wisconsin State Fair Park.
+In August 1959, Elisian entered the USAC Indy car 200 mi race at the "Milwaukee Mile," - in West Allis, Wisconsin - known in those days as Wisconsin State Fair Park.
 Driving a metallic green Watson-style roadster owned by Ernie Ruiz, he crashed on lap 29 when he spun in oil from A. J. Foyt's engine.
 The car hit the wall, rupturing the fuel cell, and rolled over.
 Some sixty gallons of fuel caught fire, and took over nine minutes to extinguish.
 The crash claimed the life of Elisian.